 Windsurfing | Sailing| Hiking destination | Reachable by train

 Lac de Joux is truly a multi-season destination for outdoor lovers!
+Probably its one of the most active beaches in Switzerland.
 In summer it’s an attraction for swimmers, windsurfers and sailors who are attracted by the warm waters and suitable winds.
 Hikers and cyclists love the destination as it’s penetrated with many trails around the lake.
 Although we are talking summer beaches but it’s worth to mention that in winter the lake becomes Europe’s largest natural ice rink!
 Skating on this large stretch of ice is a true liberating experience.
 The hiking trails around the lake turn into snowshoeing and cross-country tracks.